adi50920/Robokalam-Backend/README.md

 Create a file named ".env" inside the server folder and paste the below content inside it : {

 PORT=8000
 DATABASE_URL="mongodb+srv://aditya:aditya@practice.3i8o867.mongodb.net/?retryWrites=true&w=majority"

 }

 Open http://localhost:3000 in your browser to view the application.

-Code Overview

-App.js
+<b>Code Overview</b>

+<b>App.js</b>
 The App.js file contains the App component, which renders the Form and Fetch components.

-Form.js
+<b>Form.js</b>

 The Form.js file contains the Form component, which includes a form that allows users to input their name, email, age, and password.
-The useForm hook from the

-@mantine/form library is used to manage the state of the form and validate the user inputs.
-The axios library is used to make a POST request to the server when the

-form is submitted.
+The useForm hook from the @mantine/form library is used to manage the state of the form and validate the user inputs.
+The axios library is used to make a POST request to the server when the form is submitted.

-Fetch.js
+<b>Fetch.js</b>
 The Fetch.js file contains the Fetch component, which sends a GET request to the server to retrieve data from a specified endpoint.
 The retrieved data is then displayed in the component.

-Dependencies
+<b>Dependencies</b>

 @mantine/core
 @mantine/form
 axios
 react
 react-dom
 react-scripts

-Screenshot :
+<b>Screenshot :</b>

 ![FireShot Capture 008 - React App - localhost](https://user-images.githubusercontent.com/98736611/235356429-a17fe1f1-d8a9-45cc-b284-84c217295e39.png)